 Deadlines for Responding to Withdrawal from Ch.
 61/61A/61B Temporarily Extended

 On April 3, Governor Baker signed Chapter 53 of the Acts of 2020 into law: "An Act to Address Challenges Faced by Municipalities and State Authorities Resulting from COVID-19".
 Section 9 of the new legislation extends the times for cities and towns to respond to notices of the sale/conversion of agricultural/forestry/recreation land held under Ch.
 61/61A/61B that trigger purchase options for 90 days after the termination of the Governor's March 10, 2020 state of emergency declaration.

 COVID Relief Coalition Launched

 The Massachusetts Attorney General’s Office has joined a coalition of law firms, nonprofits, and government agencies—led by Ropes & Gray, Lawyers for Civil Rights, and Lawyers Clearinghouse—to launch the COVID Relief Coalition to provide vulnerable businesses and mission-driven organizations with pro bono legal support.
-The coalition offers quick, no-cost assistance and guidance from the local legal community to small businesses that complete an intake form.

 COVID-19 Resources and Guidance for Businesses and Organizations (sourced from Mass.gov)